 The U.S. Centers for Medicare and Medicaid Services (CMS) use several means to assess and enforce compliance with the Medicare billing rules and regulations.
 One of these means is the Comprehensive Error Rate Testing (CERT) audit.
-While CMS briefly suspended its CERT program in the early stages of the COVID-19 pandemic, the program is back in full force, and CMS is using the program to seek recoupments and refunds from both providers and carriers.
+While CMS briefly suspended its CERT program in the early stages of the recent pandemic, the program is back in full force, and CMS is using the program to seek recoupments and refunds from both providers and carriers.

 Unlike other types of Medicare audits, CERT audits do not necessarily target providers directly (although, as discussed below, providers will often be directly involved).
 Instead, they can target providers, carriers, or other fiscal intermediaries that administer billings and payments between providers and Medicare.
 CERT audits can cover Medicare Part A, Part B and durable medical equipment (DME) payments, and they can involve the review of a substantial volume of Medicare billings submitted on behalf of one or more providers.

 The Medicare CERT audit program, “measures payment compliance with Medicare [Fee for Service] program federal rules, regulations, and requirements.”
 However, while the CERT program is a measurement tool, it is also a tool that CMS uses to secure recoupments and refunds for overbilled amounts.
 Additionally, even though CERT audits most often examine fiscal intermediaries’ billing practices, any alleged billing violations can result in liability for the providers on behalf of whom improper billings were submitted.